 An accreditation program is an excellent way to know if you are getting the best care possible at a plastic surgery center.
 Using an accredited facility ensures that you are under the care of board-certified plastic surgeons and competent, well-trained staff.

-Board-Certified Plastic Surgeon Dr. William J. Vinyard, MD, FACS, and his team of experts have collated all there is to know about surgical facility accreditation and board certification.
+Board-Certified Plastic Surgeon William J. Vinyard, MD, FACS, and his team of experts have collated all there is to know about surgical facility accreditation and board certification.

 What are the Different Types of Accreditations for Surgical Facilities?